magpylib/magpylib/docs/_pages/user_guide/examples/examples_force_floating.md

 # Floating Magnets

+The examples here require installaion of the [magpylib-force package](https://pypi.org/project/magpylib-force/).
+See also the [magpylib-force documentation](docs-magpylib-force).

 ## Formalism

 With force and torque we can compute how a magnet moves in a magnetic field by solving the equations of motion,